AbdullaShamuradow28/AbdullaShamuradow28/README.md

 # 🚀 **My Projects: Attempting to enter new digital era**

-Here's my list of ongoing projects!
+Here's my list of <b>ongoing projects</b>!
 I'm building something big, and this is just the beginning.
 Below, you'll find a breakdown of what I've been working on, including exciting future developments!

 ---